microsoft/botbuilder-js/libraries/botbuilder-ai/samples/14.basic-bot-new/README.md

 ### Connect to bot using Bot Framework Emulator v4
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to `javascript_nodejs/13.basic-bot` folder
+- File -> Open Bot Configuration and navigate to `samples/javascript_nodejs/13.basic-bot` folder
 - Select `basic-bot.bot` file

+## Deploy this bot to Azure
+See [here](./deploymentScripts/DEPLOY.md) to learn more about deploying this bot to Azure and using the CLI tools to build the LUIS models this bot depends on.

 ## Further Reading
 - [Bot Framework Documentation](https://docs.botframework.com)